-The holiday season is upon us, which means the inevitable cookie swap looms.
+The holiday season is upon us soon enough, which means the inevitable cookie swap looms.
 This year, we've decided to hit the bars instead.
 The red-headed stepchild of the cookie family, dessert bars have a special place in our hearts: easier to make than cookies, but even more delicious.

 A buttery shortbread crust is topped with two types of sautéed apples before getting loaded with a crumble.
 Garten likes the combination of tart Granny Smiths with sweet Golden Delicious apples, but advises that you can use whichever variety you like.

 As for the dough, it doesn't get any easier than using the same mixture for the crust as the crumble.
 The addition of walnuts and cinnamon to the crumble adds the perfect crunch to these tender bars.
 Garten’s dough-making pro tip: "Many cooks think that 'at room temperature' means to leave the butter out for 30 minutes before using, but, in fact, I leave butter at room temperature overnight to be sure it's truly 'at room temperature' before [I] use it."

 In addition to offering an alternative to the same old cookie, bars have another perk: They travel well.
 Simply wrap up the baking pan and cut the bars when you get to your destination.
 As for optimal portion size, Garten advises, "I cut the bars in fairly large three-by-three-inch squares if I'm serving them on a plate with a scoop of vanilla ice cream on the side.
 If I'm serving them on a platter of small petits fours to pick up with your fingers, I'll cut them in smaller bite-size pieces."

 Recipe from 'Cooking for Jeffrey,' by Ina Garten

 Yield: 12 bars

 Prep Time: 15 minutes, plus chilling and cooling time